-Regardless of how many hours of homebound instruction a student is provided or how many days that student attends his or her campus, the student may not generate more than the equivalent of one ADA.
+Regardless of how many hours of homebound instruction a student is provided or how many days that student is in attendance at his or her campus, the student may not generate more than the equivalent of one ADA.

 If the student fully transitions to classroom placement, the student no longer generates eligible days present according to the homebound funding chart but instead generates attendance based on whether the student is present at the official attendance-taking time.